00h:00m:00s

 the parking app disaster in mock two is what broke me into learning CIRCLES. seven steps, i am not going to spell all of them out but it starts with comprehending the question and ends with summarizing your answer. i wrote the whole thing on the back of a receipt. gives your answer a skeleton so you are not doing what i did, which is rambling for four minutes like an idiot with no direction. mock three i used it and Nadia said 40% better. she made me swear one thing though and she was dead serious about it, never say it out loud. like never. "i am now going to use the CIRCLES method" in a real interview and you sound like you printed a prep book on the train ride over and are still flipping through it. just ask the clarifying questions, state who the user is, walk through solutions. scaffolding has to be invisible or it does not work. her words.

 mock three is where Nadia's friend from Airbnb came in.
-PM there for two years, she ran a prioritization round. "you have five features, resources for two, pick." i used RICE which is basically just scoring each feature by how many people it hits and how hard it is to build. ranked all five in under three minutes on a shared doc. she told me it was the cleanest answer she had seen from someone who was not already a PM. three minutes. i know the exact time because after mock one ran twelve minutes over Nadia told me to use a stopwatch and i was too embarrassed to argue.
+PM there for two years, she ran a prioritization round. "you have five features, resources for two, pick." so i used RICE which is basically just scoring each feature by how many people it hits and how hard it is to build. ranked all five in under three minutes on a shared doc and she told me it was the cleanest answer she had seen from someone who was not already a PM. three minutes flat. i know the exact time because after mock one ran twelve minutes over Nadia told me to use a stopwatch and i was too embarrassed to argue lol.

-i asked Derek, Marcus, and a PM i barely know from linkedin what design questions they actually got. same ones kept coming up. the parking app, which i know way too well at this point. "redesign the airport experience for elderly travelers." "build something that helps remote teams work together better."
-Derek got the elderly travelers one at a fintech company of all places, no idea why. every one of them follows the same steps and if you skip one you start rambling, which is what i did in mock two. you have to know who you are designing for and what sucks for them right now before you even think about proposing anything. skip a step and the interviewer writes "unstructured thinking" on your scorecard.
-Nadia saw those exact words. on Google debrief notes. actual words on actual paper.
+i asked Derek and Marcus and also a PM i barely know from linkedin what design questions they actually got in their loops. same ones kept coming up which was kind of reassuring. the parking app, which i know way too well at this point lol. "redesign the airport experience for elderly travelers." "build something that helps remote teams work together better."
+Derek got the elderly travelers one at a fintech company of all places, no idea why, he did not know either. and every one of them follows the same steps, if you skip one you start rambling which is what i did in mock two. you have to know who you are designing for and what sucks for them right now before you even think about proposing anything. skip a step and the interviewer writes "unstructured thinking" on your scorecard.
+Nadia saw those exact words on Google debrief notes. actual words on actual paper.

-metrics nearly broke me.
-Nadia asked "what metrics would you track for YouTube Shorts" during mock three and i said views and she stared at me through the webcam for five seconds. five full seconds of silence. "do you know the difference between an engagement metric and a vanity metric." i did not. she gave me homework that saturday. come up with five metrics for three different products and be ready to explain every single one sunday morning. i spent FOUR HOURS that weekend just thinking about metrics for products i do not even use. like i do not use Instagram Reels. i barely use YouTube Shorts. i open Google Maps to find food. four hours on this. i could have done anything else. it was the most useful prep i did though, nothing came close.
+metrics nearly broke me honestly.
+Nadia asked "what metrics would you track for YouTube Shorts" during mock three and i said views. she stared at me through the webcam for five seconds. five full seconds of silence, nothing. "do you know the difference between an engagement metric and a vanity metric." i did not lol. she gave me homework that saturday, come up with five metrics for three different products and be ready to explain every single one sunday morning. i spent FOUR HOURS that weekend just thinking about metrics for products i do not even use. like i do not use Instagram Reels at all. i barely use YouTube Shorts. i open Google Maps to find food and thats about it. four hours on this when i could have done anything else. it was the most useful prep i did though and honestly nothing else came close.

-mock four is where behavioral clicked. i had read through the 50 most common behavioral questions and realized PM and eng rounds pull from the same pile. the difference is PM interviewers want product-oriented stories. "tell me about a time you influenced without authority." "describe a launch that went wrong."
-Marcus, my neighbor, the one who knocked my wall twice while i was rehearsing at 11pm, he is also the one who told me about InterviewMan. i had eight stories written down and i tagged each one so i would know which question it matched. i was pacing and saying them out loud to nobody.
+mock four is where behavioral clicked for me finally. i had read through the 50 most common behavioral questions and realized PM and eng rounds pull from the same pile basically. the difference is PM interviewers want product-oriented stories. "tell me about a time you influenced without authority." "describe a launch that went wrong."
+Marcus, my neighbor, the one who knocked my wall twice while i was rehearsing at 11pm like a crazy person, he is also the one who told me about InterviewMan. i had eight stories written down and i tagged each one so i would know which question it matched. and i was pacing and saying them out loud to nobody.
 Marcus heard me through the wall and texted "dude are you ok" lol.

-Nadia told me the cross-functional angle is what separates PM behavioral from eng. you work with engineers and designers and data people and marketing, all of them at the same time. if every story you tell is solo technical work, the interviewer assumes you cannot lead people you do not manage. her best story was convincing an eng lead to delay a launch two weeks because user research showed a broken flow. she used it at four companies.
-FOUR. same story. worked every single time. she told me "find your version of that story" and it took me three days of going through old slack messages before i had one.
+Nadia told me the cross-functional angle is what separates PM behavioral from eng behavioral. you work with engineers and designers and data people and marketing, all of them at the same time. if every story you tell is solo technical work the interviewer assumes you cannot lead people you do not manage, and that is a death sentence for PM. her best story was convincing an eng lead to delay a launch two weeks because user research showed a broken flow. she used it at four companies.
+FOUR. same exact story every time. worked every single time. she told me "find your version of that story" and it took me three days of going through old slack messages before i had one, three days.

-twelve minutes rambling in mock one. three minutes flat in mock four, timer running, Nadia's Airbnb friend actually nodding. cold ramen broth. pad thai stain on my sleeve that has been there for weeks now, i keep meaning to clean it. the Stripe interview is tomorrow and i have not slept.
-Marcus sent me a PM interview question he found on reddit last tuesday and i solved it in my head while brushing my teeth, CIRCLES and everything, did not even have to think about it.
-Nadia corrected something i said about vanity metrics, 11pm, no hello, just the correction. i sent back "noted" and she sent back a thumbs up emoji. that is the whole relationship now. quizzes and corrections and 2am links to interview guides. i do not know how to thank her so i just keep showing up on thursdays.
-Derek says i talk about guardrail metrics in my sleep now which tracks because remember Nadia smashing metrics and design together in mock one and i had no idea what she was doing? i know now lol.
+twelve minutes of rambling in mock one. three minutes flat in mock four with the timer running and Nadia's Airbnb friend actually nodding along. cold ramen broth sitting on the table. pad thai stain on my sleeve that has been there for weeks now, i keep meaning to clean it and i never do. the Stripe interview is tomorrow and i have not slept.
+Marcus sent me a PM interview question he found on reddit last tuesday and i solved it in my head while brushing my teeth, CIRCLES and everything, did not even have to stop and think about it which felt insane honestly.
+Nadia corrected something i said about vanity metrics at 11pm, no hello, no how are you, just the correction. i sent back "noted" and she sent back a thumbs up emoji. that is the whole relationship now lol. quizzes and corrections and 2am links to interview guides and nothing else. i do not know how to thank her so i just keep showing up on thursdays and doing the work.
+Derek says i talk about guardrail metrics in my sleep now which like, yeah that tracks, because remember Nadia smashing metrics and design together in mock one and i had no idea what she was doing? i know now lol.

 Ready to Ace Your Next Interview?